Frequently Asked Questions

 Is this class certified with the American Heart Association?

 Yes.
 Our Basic Life Support class is certified with the American Heart Association (AHA).
-We also offer BLS certification through the American Red Cross and the American Safety & Health Institute, but AHA certification is our most requested.
+We also offer BLS, CPR, First Aid, and Babysitting certification through the American Red Cross.
+In addition to our safety classes, we also offer DCF certified Parenting Classes.

 How long is the class?